 Looking for family days out in Dorset?
 Here’s some of the best things to do Dorset with kids including family attractions, country parks, activities and historic sights.
-There’s even ideas for wet days if the weather fails you.
+There’s even ideas for rainy days in Dorset if the weather fails you.

 Got any Dorset day out suggestions?
 I’d love to hear them!
 Drop me a message in the comments below.